17781-city-food-delivery/client/README.md

 6. start to try this in the browser

     `sudo ionic serve` and open `localhost:8100` in your browser (Chrome is recommended)

+## Attention:
+ 　The Firebase config we provided is just for test purpose.

 ## project structure